-Give your feet the star treatment they deserve with the new Voss II Fluff Sandal from Dr. Martens!
-A stylish update to a modern classic, these cross-band sandals feature smooth Hydroleather upper straps with adjustable buckle fasteners for a customized fit, faux fur accents, Goodyear® welt construction, and signature air-cushioned slip-, oil- and abrasion-resistant PVC outsole for durability and traction.
+ORDER IN YOUR NORMAL US SIZESGive your feet the star treatment they deserve with the new Voss II Sandal from Dr. Martens!
+A stylish update to a modern classic, these cross-band sandals feature smooth Hydroleather upper straps with adjustable buckle fasteners for a customized fit, Goodyear® welt construction, and signature air-cushioned slip-, oil- and abrasion-resistant PVC outsole for durability and traction.

 ORDER IN YOUR NORMAL US SIZES

 - Smooth leather uppers made with Hydro, a PU-coated leather with a matte finish